qooxdoo/qooxdoo/docs/cli/packages.md

 release types stated above.
 The command will then commit the version bump and push it to the master branch before releasing the new version.

-### How to get your contrib repository listed
+### How to get your package listed

-- The repository **must** have a [GitHub topic](https://help.github.com/articles/about-topics/) `qooxdoo-contrib` in order to be found and listed.
+- The repository **must** have a [GitHub topic](https://help.github.com/articles/about-topics/) `qooxdoo-package` in order to be found and listed.

 - The tool will only show **[releases](https://help.github.com/articles/about-releases/)**.
 The releases (tags) **should** be named in  [semver-compatible format](http://semver.org/)